kuhldata/kuhldata-team-tracker/README.md

 ### Windows

 **Precondition**
 For the script to run, you need to install node on your pc.
-You can get it from here: https://nodejs.org/en/download/current/
+You can get it from here: [Node Homepage](https://nodejs.org/en/download/current/)

 To see if node is correctly installed type `node -v` and `npm -v` in a powershell.